Snowfall99/IS415/README.md

     - [x] Listening daemon

 **TODO List**
-1. complete chmod, rmdir, mkdir and craet and test condition
-2. a more attractive CLI (use tmux for pre?)
+1. a more attractive CLI (use tmux for pre?)
-3. whitelisting (bitmap)
+2. whitelisting (bitmap)
+3. shell script
+4. document
+5. comment
+6. wrap